oxigraph/oxigraph/README.md

 ## Run the Wikibase server

-### Build
+### Installation

 You need to have [a recent stable version of Rust and Cargo installed](https://www.rust-lang.org/tools/install).
+You also need [clang](https://clang.llvm.org/) to build RocksDB.

+To download, build and install the latest released version run `cargo install oxigraph_wikibase`.
+There is no need to clone this git repository.

-If it's done, executing `cargo build --release` in the root directory of this repository should compile the full server after having downloaded its dependencies.
+To compile the server from source, clone this git repository, and execute `cargo build --release` in the `wikibase` directory to compile the full server after having downloaded its dependencies.
 It will create a fat binary in `target/release/oxigraph_wikibase`.

 ### Usage